domvwt/msc-thesis/thesis/thesis.md

 - Clustering Coefficient: Connectedness of neighbouring nodes.
 - PageRank: A measure of node importance, based on the importance of neighbouring nodes [@pagePageRankCitationRanking1998].

-To capture information about the node's position in the graph, aggregate statistics are calculated for the aforementioned topological features for the node's neighbours and added as features:
+To capture information about the node's position in the graph, aggregate statistics are calculated for the aforementioned topological features for the node's neighbours and added as features.
+We consider the minimum, maximum, sum, mean, and standard deviation of all the aforementioned features for the node's immediate neighbours.
+We also include the count of immediate neighbours as a feature.

-- Minimum
-- Maximum
-- Sum
-- Mean
-- Standard Deviation

-The count of immediate neighbours is also included as a feature.
+## Dataset Properties

+We convert the dataset to an undirected graph by adding a reverse edge for each edge in the original graph.
+This is done to allow GNN message passing algorithms to work effectively on the graph rather than being able to communicate attributes in only one direction.

+The final dataset, after all processing, simulation, and feature engineering, consists of 124,934 nodes and 131,892 edges.
+This breaks down into 94,054 company entities and 30,880 natural persons.
+The number of edges indicating a persons ownership of a company is 77,971, while the number of company to company edges is 53,921.

 # Methods